 Do you sell queens?
 No, and I don't have a referral for anyone who does sell queens.

 What's the difference between a NUC and a package?
-A NUC is an established hive, just 1/2 the size.
+A NUC is an established hive, just 1/2 the size of a full hive.
 The queen is introduced and laying eggs.
 The frames have comb built on them and honey stored on them.
 A package is a box of bees with a queen inside who has not been introduced.
 After you shake the bees into your empty hive, the bees will need to build comb and start storing away honey.
 The queen will also need to be introduced to the colony.
-You will receive a package sooner than a NUC, but overall you're still ahead by purchasing a NUC.
+You will receive a package sooner than a NUC, but overall, you're still ahead by purchasing a NUC.
 Also, just because you receive a package sooner, that doesn't mean it's a good thing.
 Packages arrive from Southern states like Georgia for example.
-While the weather may be warmer there, we still have nights that drop below freezing in mid April here.
-I get calls every year from people who received their package in the middle of April and it froze to death in KS/MO.
+While the weather may be warmer there, we still have nights that drop below freezing in mid-April here.
+I get calls every year from people who received their package in the middle of April, and it froze to death in KS/MO.
 I do not sell packages.

 I just need one box, or a smoker, or a hive tool.
 Do you sell individual items?
-Not really.
-I sell kits that include everything in a set.
-Sometimes, I'll have items leftover from kit sales.
-Please look under the MISC ITEMS FOR SALE tab to see what is available.
-If it is not listed under this tab, I do not have it for sale.
+Technically, no. I sell kits that include everything in a set.

 Are your NUC frames only for deep boxes?
 Yes.
 Our NUC frames will not fit into a medium box, only a deep box will be able to hold the NUC frames.